tachiyomiorg/website/src/extensions/README.md

 :::: el-tabs
 ::: el-tab-pane label="Available extensions"
-Here is a list of all available extensions to download inside the app.
+List of available extensions to use with Tachiyomi, you can download them from here or from the app.
 <ExtensionList/>
 :::
 ::: el-tab-pane label="Spreadsheet"